The Flinders Building – Wynnum

 Today the Flinders building is home to a wide variety of businesses from lawyers, accounts, and financial advisors, to engineers, allied health providers, and the Quandamooka Yoolooburrabee Aboriginal Corporation.

-With the recent addition of B’eats on Bay Café on the ground floor, the building is now 100% occupied, giving a new generation of local businesses a great place to meet, grow and thrive while enjoying those famous Bayside views.
+B’eats on Bay Café has now opened on the ground floor, and with 100% rental this has given a new generation of local businesses a great place to meet, grow and thrive while enjoying those famous Bayside views.